Osideh/alx-low_level_programming/0x0E-structures_typedef/README.md

-a function that creates a new dog
+a function that fresss a dog